iworks/fleet/readme.txt

 * Allow to turn on/off boat sails taxonomy.
 * Allow to turn on/off boat crew.
 * Fixed problem with last regatta result by serie - it was doubled.
-* Updated iWorks Options to 2.6.6
+* Updated the [iWorks Options](https://github.com/iworks/wordpress-options-class) module to version 2.6.6.

 = 1.2.2 =
 * Show regatta city instead area.